agieger/Week-7/README.md

            comment with XSS code on wordpress forum, have the admin approve it, then go to the forum and the XSS will pop up
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-2. Authenticated Cross-Site scripting (XSS) in update-core.php
+2. Authenticated Cross-Site scripting (XSS)
-  - [ ] Summary:
+  - [ ] Summary: there are multiple vulnerabilities in wp-admin/update-core.php You can inject HTML or web script into the names and headers of plugins
     - Vulnerability types: XSS
     - Tested in version:4.2
     - Fixed in version: 4.7.1